Dataveillance

 Unlike computer and network surveillance, which collects data from computer networks and hard drives, dataveillance monitors and collects data (and metadata) through social networks and various other online platforms.
 Dataveillance is not to be confused with electronic surveillance.
 Electronic surveillance refers to the surveillance of oral and audio systems such as wire tapping.
 Additionally, electronic surveillance depends on having suspects already presumed before surveillance can occur.
 On the other hand, dataveillance can use data to identify an individual or a group.
 Oftentimes, these individuals and groups have sparked some form of suspicion with their activity.

+Dataveillance has significant impacts on advertising theory and practice.
+These impacts particularly stem from recent infrastructure and technological advancements that increase the extent to which advertisers can gain data information about consumers and their behaviours.
+For example, collecting data can be extended into collecting consumers’ offline behaviors and to places that are considered private.

 Types

 The types of dataveillance are separated by the way data is collected, as well as the number of individuals associated with it.

 Personal Dataveillance: Personal dataveillance refers to the collection and monitoring of a person's personal data.
 Personal dataveillance can occur when an individual's data causes a suspicion or has attracted attention in some way.
 Personal data can include information such as birth date, address, social security (or social insurance) number, as well as other unique identifiers.

 Mass Dataveillance: Refers to the collection of data on groups of people.
 The general distinction between mass dataveillance and personal dataveillance is the surveillance and collection of data as a group rather than an individual.

 Facilitative Mechanisms: Unlike mass dataveillance a group is not targeted.
 An individual's data is placed into a system or database along with various others where computer matching can unveil distinct patterns.
-An individuals data is never considered to part of a group in this instance.
+An individual's data is never considered to part of a group in this instance.